-- P4.1 To work with local authorities to ensure a consistent approach to the identification and consideration of Ngāi Tahu interests in subdivision and development activities, including: - (a) Encouraging developers to engage with Papatipu Rūnanga in the early stages of development planning to identify potential cultural issues; including the preparation of Cultural Impact Assessment reports; - (b) Ensuring engagement with Papatipu Rūnanga at the Plan Change stage, where plan changes are required to enable subdivision; - (c) Requiring that resource consent applications assess actual and potential effects on tangata whenua values and associations; - (d) Ensuring that effects on tāngata whenua values are avoided, remedied or mitigated using culturally appropriate methods; - (e) Ensuring that subdivision consents are applied for and evaluated alongside associated land use and discharge consents; and - (f) Requiring that 'add ons' to existing subdivisions are assessed against the policies in this section.
+- P4.1 To work with local authorities to ensure a consistent approach to the identification and consideration of Ngāi Tahu interests in subdivision and development activities, including: - (a) Encouraging developers to engage with Papatipu Rūnanga in the early stages of development planning to identify potential cultural issues; including the preparation of Cultural Impact Assessment reports; - (b) Ensuring engagement with Papatipu Rūnanga at the Plan Change stage, where plan changes are required to enable subdivision; - (c) Requiring that resource consent applications assess actual and potential effects on tāngata whenua values and associations; - (d) Ensuring that effects on tangata whenua values are avoided, remedied or mitigated using culturally appropriate methods. - P4.3 To base tangata whenua assessments and advice for subdivision and residential land development proposals on a series of principles and guidelines associated with key issues of importance concerning such activities, as per Ngāi Tahu subdivision and development guidelines.